health-and-care-developer-network/fhir-reference-server/README.md

 # FHIR Server/Renderer
 > Run a local FHIR artefact renderer and serve the rendered artefacts

-A combination of the NHS Developer Network [Renderer](https://github.com/health-and-care-developer-network/fhir-profile-renderer) and [Server](https://github.com/health-and-care-developer-network/fhir-reference-server) projects, designed for data modellers to run locally and test rendering of modified resources.
+A combination of the NHS Developer Network FHIR [Renderer](https://github.com/health-and-care-developer-network/fhir-profile-renderer) and [Server](https://github.com/health-and-care-developer-network/fhir-reference-server) projects, designed for data modellers to run locally and test rendering of resources as they are created/modified.

 ---

-### Features

 ### Build
 ```